Lixquid/dotnet-editorconfig/README.md

 2. Install the template with `dotnet new --install`

    ```
-   $ dotnet new --install dotnet-editorconfig
+   $ dotnet new --install dotnet-editorconfig/template
    ```

 ### Usage